If4x/ShopCalc/README.md

 - When all products are being deleted, program will reset back to default product list that serve as examples.
 Those examples can be deleted r modified if not wanted
 - Shop page is running on port 80 which is default
 - Configuation Page is running on port 8080.
 Has to be manually typed into adress in order to access setup page
+- Exremely low powerconsumtion (0,65W on average) for maximum runtime
+- Easy to use with any Powerbank

 # Setup
 The system is intended to ron on ESP32-Dev.
 It uses onboard components only to minimize the requiered technical sklills to almost zero.